 Carry Only Essentials

 We have heard traveling professionals say, “One should always travel light.”
 In terms of hiking it’s really important to follow this rule.
 You should carry only the amount of things that you can carry.
 Things like enough water and food, knife or multi-tool, first aid, small towel, and spare vehicle keys are a must-have.
+You can learn first training aid from Coast To Coast First Aid and Aquatics in Toronto.

 Keep Someone In The Loop